 The City Manager's Proposed Budget for FY 2023 outlines the funding levels by department and program that resulted from the deliberation process described above.
-The City Manager presented the FY 2023 Proposed Budget on February 15, 2022.
-Throughout February, March, and April, City Council held several Budget Work Sessions and two Budget Public Hearings (March 7, 2022 at 5:30 pm and April 23, 2022 at 9:30 am) to deliberate funding levels for the approved budget.
-These deliberations culminate in a preliminary, and then final Add/Delete Work Session in which City Council may add and subtract funding for services from the approved budget, while keeping it balanced.
-City Council adopted the FY 2023 Budget on May 4, 2022.
+The City Manager presents the FY 2023 Proposed Budget on February 15, 2022.
+Throughout February, March, and April, City Council will have several Budget Work Sessions and two Budget Public Hearings (March 7, 2022 at 5:30 pm and April 23, 2013 at 9:30 am) to deliberate funding levels for the approved budget.
+These deliberations culminate in a preliminary, and then final Add/Delete Work Session in which City Council may add and subtract funding for services from the proposed budget, while keeping it balanced.
+City Council intends to adopt the FY 2023 Budget on May 4, 2022.